+BTB School of Feng Shui

-Examples of Feng Shui Rules and Remedies
+Feng Shui and You

 Books, courses, and online resources are all terrific ways to learn more about feng shui in order to see your own environment with new eyes.
-A trained feng shui expert can provide in-depth treatment of your space, help in selecting a layout and furnishings, or calculate the best location for a home or business.
+A trained feng shui expert can provide in-depth treatment of your space, help you selects an ideal furniture layout, appropriate furnishings, or calculate the best location for a home or business.

 You can add feng shui to your arsenal of strategies to attract good luck, fame, fortune, and avoid inauspicious chi energy.
 The feng shui principles you use to invite auspicious chi into your life are as timeless as wind and water.